jobrachem/skewsamp/README.md

 -   <https://osf.io/yb5xm/> (Report)

-The simulations revealed that the GLM-based approach (Cundill & Alexander, 2015) works robustly.
-The nonparametric NECDF approach is dependent on pilot data and can provide significant underestimations of the required sample sizes.
+The simulations revealed that the GLM-based approach (Cundill & Alexander, 2015) works robustly. **The nonparametric NECDF approach is dependent on pilot data and can provide significant underestimations of the required sample sizes**.
 Please consult the report linked above for further details.

 ## Usage